CondeNast/fyi/README.md

 ### 🔧 Step 1: Setting Up Services
 The goal of this step is to setup the required services for the FYI application, and populate the files in the `config` directory.

+__A note about configurations__
+The configuration is split across 2 files: `default.js` and `secrets.json`.
+`default.js` stores non-sensitive configuration settings and feature flags.
+Since we use `node-config`, these defaults can be overidden by the environment specific files: `staging.json` and `production.json`.
+`secrets.json` stores sensitive account information like app keys and api tokens.
+The application first tries to use `node-vault` to connect to a Vault instance and get the secrets, incase it fails to do so, it uses the `secrets.json`.
+The instructions below guide you towards creating your own `secrets.json` to start the application.
+If you later want to move it to a secure and shareable location, consider setting up Vault and moving the secrets there.

+Lets get started...

   1. Create a secrets file
       1. In your terminal, go to the `config` directory
       2. Run `cp secrets.json.example secrets.json`